mahergzam/developer-hub/docs/platform/7_Connectors/ref-cloud-providers/aws-connector-settings-reference.md

 :::tip

 The following steps assume this is a new delegate installation and a new AWS connector.
-If you updating an existing delegate and AWS connector, you only need to edit the delegate YAML for your existing delegate, as described below, and select the **Use IRSA** option in your AWS connector's **Credentials** settings.
+If you are updating an existing delegate and AWS connector, you only need to edit the delegate YAML for your existing delegate, as described below, and select the **Use IRSA** option in your AWS connector's **Credentials** settings.

 :::